Jayasankar-m/QuickStartGuide/QuickStart.rst

 If you want certain keywords to be executed before or after each test, use the `Test Setup` and `Test Teardown` settings in the settings table.
-Similarly you can use the `Suite Setup` and `Suite Teardown` settings to specify keywords to be executed before and/or after an entire test suite.
+Similarly, you can use the `Suite Setup` and `Suite Teardown` settings to specify keywords to be executed before and/or after an entire test suite.

 Individual tests can also have a custom setup or teardown by using `[Setup]`